Latent Emissions, Chakaia Booker

 Exceptional holdings include the Jack and Alfrieda Feddersen Collection of Rembrandt Etchings, the Noah L. and Muriel Butkin Collection of Nineteenth-Century French Art, the John D. Reilly Collection of Old Master and Nineteenth-Century Drawings, the Janos Scholz Collection of Nineteenth-Century European Photographs, and the Mr. and Mrs. Russell G. Ashbaugh Jr., Collection of Meštrović Sculpture and Drawings.

-The Charles B. Hayes Family Sculpture Park located at the northeast corner of Angela and Eddy Streets on the campus's southern edge, will re-open in September 2017.
-Creating a public space for contemplating nature and art, the park features indigenous trees, shrubs and prairie grass, and is the home of monumental sculptures by diverse artists, including Deborah Butterfield, George Rickey, Peter Randall-Page, Stephen De Staebler, and Richard Hunt.
+The Charles B. Hayes Family Sculpture Park is an extension of the Museum's collection in an outdoor setting.
+Located at the northeast corner of Angela Boulevard and Eddy Street on the campus's southern edge, the Park is a public space for contemplating nature and art.
+Planted with indigenous trees, shrubs, and prairie grass, it is the home of monumental sculptures by artists as diverse as Deborah Butterfield, George Rickey, Peter Randall-Page, Stephen De Staebler, and Richard Hunt.

 As a member of both the American Alliance of Museums (AAM) and the Association of Art Museum Directors, the Museum is an active participant of the Nazi-Era Provenance Internet Portal, which provides a searchable registry of objects in U.S. museum collections that changed hands in Continental Europe during the Nazi era (1933–1945).
 Nazi-era provenance questions should be directed to the associate director, Ann M. Knoll (see staff list for contact information).